Pattern of Life: Lives Linked by Drone Attack

 New Rep, BCAP stage BU alum’s new play

 Walt McGough, a playwright with a boundless imagination, has conjured compelling drama from space alien houseguests and deranged spies.
-Pattern of Life, a new play by McGough (GRS’12), links the lives of a drone pilot responsible for the death of a young boy and a Pakistani in the village where the innocent victim lived.
+In his new play, Pattern of Life, McGough (GRS’12), links the lives of a drone pilot responsible for the death of a young boy and a Pakistani in the village where the innocent victim lived.
 Directed by Bridget Kathleen O’Leary (CFA’07), the play is presented by New Repertory Theatre, as part of its Next Voices Playwriting Fellowship, and the College of Fine Arts Boston Center for American Performance (BCAP).

 In the world premiere, which runs through June 29 at the Boston University Theatre, the pilot is consumed by guilt over the boy’s mistaken death thousands of miles away.
 Through dreams, he connects with a Pakistani villager, struggling to comprehend the tragedy and put a face on a faceless enemy.
 Through their shared dreams, they become human to each other as they explore questions of revenge, justice, and connection in a time of endless warfare.